Lowest Common Multiple Of 2 And 5: Exact Answer & Steps

 You’re probably thinking, “It’s just 10, right?
 What’s the fuss?”

-Turns out that tiny number hides a whole toolbox of tricks you use every day—whether you’re syncing up schedules, programming a loop, or figuring out how many cupcakes each friend gets without leftovers Still holds up..
+Turns out that tiny number hides a whole toolbox of tricks you use every day—whether you’re syncing up schedules, programming a loop, or figuring out how many cupcakes each friend gets without leftovers.

 What Is the Lowest Common Multiple of 2 and 5

 When two numbers share a common multiple, they’re both divisible by that product.
-The lowest common multiple (LCM) is simply the smallest such number.
-In plain English: it’s the first time the two numbers line up perfectly when you count by their own steps.
+This leads to the lowest common multiple (LCM) is simply the smallest such number.
+In plain English: it’s the first time the two numbers line up perfectly when you count by their own steps That's the part that actually makes a difference..

 Seeing it on a number line